Hashtag Web3 Logo

 Regulators worldwide are grappling with how to classify and regulate altcoins.
 Some may be considered securities, subjecting them to strict regulations.
 Others might be classified as commodities or utilities.
 This regulatory uncertainty affects altcoin development and trading, particularly in jurisdictions with strict securities laws.

-Projects must navigate complex regulatory landscapes, particularly when conducting token sales or operating in multiple countries.
+Projects face unclear regulations, particularly when conducting token sales or operating in multiple countries.
 Regulatory clarity has improved in some regions, but many jurisdictions still lack clear frameworks for altcoins.
 This uncertainty represents both a risk and an opportunity as regulations evolve.

 Career Opportunities